Follow my fail-proof recipe for making Instant Pot Jasmine Rice and you’ll never make it any other way… not even in a rice cooker!

 - Serving spoon

-- Add the jasmine rice to the fine-mesh strainer and rinse under cold water for 5-10 minutes, or until the water rinses clear.
+Add 3 cups of jasmine rice to a fine-mesh strainer and rinse under cold running water for 5-10 minutes, or until the water rinses clear.
 You want to make sure to rinse as much starch off as possible.

-- Turn your Instant Pot onto Saute mode, and warm the olive oil.
-Add the rinsed rice to the Instant Pot and stir to coat in oil, then sauté for about 2 minutes, stirring frequently.
+Press the Saute button your Instant Pot and add 2 tablespoons of extra virgin olive oil.
+Add the rice you rinsed in the previous step to the Instant Pot and stir to coat in oil, then sauté for about 2 minutes, stirring frequently.

-- Turn off the Instant Pot and immediately pour in the filtered water.
-Stir to combine and make sure no grains of rice are stuck to the bottom of the pot or you could get a burn notice.
+Press the Cancel button to turn off the Instant Pot.
+Immediately pour in 3 cups of filtered water and stir to combine the rice and water.
+Also be sure to deglaze the pot with a wooden spoon to make sure no grains of rice are stuck to the bottom of the pot or you could get a burn notice.

 Tips for Making Jasmine Rice in the Instant Pot

 Answers to all of your questions about making the best jasmine rice in your Instant Pot electric pressure cooker.

 You’ll have mushy rice if you don’t rinse it first!
 Jasmine rice has a lot of excess starch that has to be rinsed well before cooking or you’ll end up with a mushy, very sticky texture.
 So please rinse it!

 2. Do I have to sauté the rice?

 No, this step isn’t absolutely necessary.
 If you’re in a hurry, just toss everything into the pot and cook.
 It’ll still taste great, but the texture is just that much better when you lightly sauté the rice first… so I highly recommend not skipping this step.